LARocca-ReCod/CoDExtended/README.md

-Install GCC and libs if you haven't yet with apt-get install build-essential
+Install GCC and libs if you haven't yet with apt-get install build-essential run build.sh
 [ If you're on x86_64 then you would add :i386 after the library package names ]

-Then download and place the dependencies listed under here in the respective directories.

-SteamSDK, Duktape
+OR use the codextended.so (no debug and no mysql) in /code/bin/

 # Questions

-If you have any question post a new thread or PM me on http://xtnded.org or add me on steam.
+If you have any questions, add me on steam.

-Steam: riicchhaarrd
+Steam: indyanz

+# Bugs
+- Invisible models (kinda rare)

 ====

-Thanks to kung foo man (http://killtube.org) and his libcod project (CoD 2 memory modification) (https://github.com/kungfooman/libcod)
+Thanks to php (cod1.eu),  and kung foo man (http://killtube.org) for his libcod project (CoD 2 memory modification) (https://github.com/kungfooman/libcod)